 May show right ventricular dilation and fatty low attenuation to the right ventricular wall.

-MRI may show fatty infiltration in the right ventricle (and occasionally in the left ventricle) 8.
-MRI may also detect right ventricular dilatation and aneurysm formation as well as wall-motion abnormalities including right ventricular dyskinesia, a corrugated pattern to the right ventricular wall known as the “accordion sign”
+MRI may show fatty infiltration in the right ventricle (and occasionally in the left ventricle) 8, but this can also be seen in normal myocardium 3 and is no longer part of the diagnostic criteria 9.
+A corrugated pattern to the right ventricular wall may be seen, known as the “accordion sign.”